-Private Counselling for Internet Sex Addiction in Sydney & Nationally Online
+Private Counselling for Internet Sex Addiction By Renowned Sex Therapist in Sydney & Nationally Online

-The most common Internet-sex locations that people with online sex addiction use are sex-chat-rooms, email, social media, websites, and instant messenger systems.
-In addition, some Internet-sex addicts maintain personal profiles on various sex or relationship dating sites for purposes of attracting either virtual, or real life sex partners.
-Web-cams may be used to provide visual enhancement.
-Internet-sex is a mostly non commercialised pursuit, however, several sex companies feature employed sex workers, and offer paid memberships.
+Most commonly used Internet sex locations are sex chat rooms, email and instant messenger systems, social media, youtube and similar, sex and porn websites, sex dating apps, and commercial dating websites.
+In addition, some Online sex addicts may simultaneously maintain a number of personal profiles on various sex or dating sites to purposefully enhancing their chances to attract as many as possible virtual, or real life, sex partners.
+Webcams may be used to provide visual enhancement.
+Internet sex is a mostly private activity.
+However, several sex companies feature employed sex workers online, and offer paid memberships.

-Some Cybersex users enter sex chat-rooms by using avatars.
+Some Internet users may enter sex chat-rooms and social media platforms by using avatars.
 Avatars are attractive because they protect privacy and provide anonymity.
 Avatars may unleash creativity to almost limitless fantasy role-play as a ‘third person’ persona.
-Participants, who enter on-line role-play as avatars, may retain their character for the entire duration of their on-line relationship.
+Participants, who enter on-line role-play as avatars, may retain their character for the entire duration of their online relationships.

 WHY ONLINE SEX?

-Individuals use online sex for a variety of addictive, or non-addictive reasons.
-Teenagers may be curious and want to explore sex safely, by avoiding a real person and possible STI infections.
+- Individuals use Online sex for a variety of addictive, or non-addictive reasons.
+Teenagers may be curious and want to explore sex safely by avoiding a real person contact and possible STI infections.

-Adults may see Cybersex as an extension to their sexuality, when sharing their sexual fantasies with like-minded others.
-For some, online sex is a forum of expressing sexual taboos that are too dangerous, too impractical, or too impossible to be experienced in real-life relationships.
+- Adults may see Online sex as an extension to their sexuality when sharing their sexual fantasies with like-minded others.
+For some, Online sex is a forum of expressing sexual taboos that are too dangerous, too impractical, or too impossible to be experienced in real-life relationships.

-Couples who live geographical separated lives, with little face-to-face contact, may use online sex to exchange their sexual needs as a tool to retain intimacy in their relationship.
-Other couples may use Cybersex because they find it more manageable to communicate their sexual differences online and resolving sexual difficulties.
+- Couples, who live geographically separated lives, may use Online sex to exchange sexual intimacy online as a tool to retain their sexual bond.
+Other couples may use Internet sex because they find it more manageable to communicate sexual desires, or sexual differences, online.

-Users may make false assumptions about cybersex safety.
+Users may make false assumptions about Online sex safety.

-- Internet-sex is often criticised because the partners have frequently little verifiable knowledge about each other.
+- Internet sex is often criticised because participants commonly have little verifiable knowledge about each other.
 Gender, age, identity, motivation, and location of participants may be obscured.

-- Corrupt participants may record role-play sessions without the partner’s informed consent, and with an intend to disclose the content to others, or to distribute content in public.
+- Corrupt participants may record role-play sessions without the partner’s informed consent, and with an intend to disclose the content to others, or publically online.

-- Frequent use of Internet-sex can trigger high levels of sexual fantasy and abnormal sexual arousal.
-Online sex addiction carries a significant risk of developing sexual addiction and sexual compulsive disorders in a relative short period of time, in some cases within a number of months.
+- Frequent use of Internet sex can trigger dangerous levels of distorted sexual fantasy, and abnormal sexual arousal.
+Frequent online sexual activity may carry significant risk to a rapid development of sexual addiction and sexual compulsive behavioural disorders.

-Internet sex, although not involving a real-life person, presents a new form of marital infidelity.
-Many relationships and marriages experience significant distress arising from non-consensual use of Internet-sex.
+Internet sex, although mostly not involving a real-life person, presents a new form of marital infidelity.
+Many relationships and marriages experience significant distress arising from non-consensual use of Internet sex.
 Resulting separations and divorces occur with alarming frequency.